123000001212/Simple-GRPO-Reasoner/README.md

 - Put answer in `\boxed{}` format: +0.1
 - Correct answer: +1

-Note: We did not design the reward to force the model to produce the \<think>\</think> and \<answer>\</answer> format because we found it challenging for a 1.5B model to generate such formats.
+Note: We did not design the reward to force the model to produce the \<think>\</think> and \<answer>\</answer> format because we found it challenging for a 1.5B base model to generate such formats.
 Instead, we use a `'think step by step'` prompt to encourage the model to think more comprehensively.

 ## Results